zdelrosario/data-science-curriculum/curriculum.md

 - (Describe)
   - the difference between variability and uncertainty
   - the difference between error and uncertainty
+  - a dataset with descriptive statistics (mean, quantiles, correlations)
   - a random quantity with a distribution
-  - a dataset with descriptive statistics (mean, quantiles, correlations)
   - the relationship between variables using a model
   - a future outcome using a fitted model
 - (Quantify)
   - the degree of uncertainty (in an estimate, a prediction)
-  - testing and training (e.g. via cross-validation)
+  - testing and training error (e.g. via cross-validation)
 - (Fit)
   - a distribution
   - a linear model